Freedom Scientific Inc.

 To set the time, do the following:

-The Calendar allows you to set the date, which can be displayed at any time by simultaneously pressing the Menu button and the letter D (DOTS 1-4-5).
+The Calendar allows you to set the date, which can be displayed at any time by pressing Menu+D (DOTS 1-4-5).
 Press a Cursor Router to return to normal operation.

 To set the date, do the following: